 Since I got three colors of pink for a gradient effect, I filled the lightest flowers in on the top third first, then filled in the bottom third with the darkest, and then completed the middle section last.

 You can also cover the sides with flowers if you want to, but you’ll want to buy smaller varieties in the same color so they don’t stick way over the sides and make your shape definition a little mushy.

 To hang the heart, I glued a cup hook into the top of each of the heart “humps” and stuck 2 command hooks onto the ceiling where I wanted the heart to hang (about the same distance apart that the cup hooks are).
 Then I tied the heart to the hooks with fishing wire for an “invisible” look.

-I LOVE how this turned out!
-It’s such a big statement piece, and since they are faux flowers, you can leave it up as long as you like or even save it for next year.
 This would also be really cute as a photo booth backdrop for a Valentine’s Day party.
 Hope you find an occasion to make this pretty project!
 I totally won’t blame you if the 14th comes and goes and you just “forget” to take this one down…xo.
 Laura